rcos/rcos-handbook/docs/meetings/large_group_meetings.md

 Large group will also occur on the last Friday of the semester for our closing ceremony.

 ## Announcements
 Meetings begin with announcements.
-It's an opportunity for the coordinators to introduce the meeting's speakers & presentations.
+It's an opportunity for the Coordinators to introduce the meeting's speakers & presentations.
 Any RCOS member is welcome to make an annoucement at the beginning of a meeting (in fact, it's encouraged!).

 ## Lightning Talks and Sick Picks
   - Lightning Talks are brief talks on anything related to open source.